Benjamin144/Include-Me/README.md

     1. As a Returning Visitor, I want to find out more about  the organisations brand and social awareness

-        1. Would like to see alot of membership engagement and available content in the form of popular posts, blog posts, various articles, and newsfeeds
+        1. Would like to see alot of membership engagement and available content in the for Aliquam nisi felis, posuere sed dui et, facilisis facilisis dolor.
+In hac habitasse platea dictumst.
+Donec pellentesque massa at tristique aliquet.
+Vestibulum ultricies nunc atm of popular posts, blog posts, various articles, and newsfeeds

     2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.